Conditions/Transitions¶

 - Returns:

-Returns a condition that evaluates the given expression.
+- Returns a condition that evaluates the given expression.
 Expression must use only state variables and Python operators.
-Do not trust that anything else will work.
+Do not trust that anything else will work. - Do not accept expressions generated from user-inputted text, this has the potential to be unsafe. - You can also refer to this as - from burr.core import exprin the API.- Parameters:

 - Returns: